 3. Sign Up for a Payment Plan

 Some colleges offer payment plans for those who can't pay all of the semester's tuition and residence fees at once.
 If this could help you, contact your school's bursar's office to see what payment options are available.

 4. Apply for Scholarships

-It's not too late to apply for scholarships.
+Wondering how to get more financial aid money from outside sources?
+It's never too late to apply for scholarships.
 While many scholarship deadlines are in the fall, there are some scholarships that aren't dispersed until later in the academic year.
 To find them, use online resources like the Discover Student Loans Free Scholarship Search and ask your guidance counselor or financial aid office if there are any scholarships available in your community or at your school.
 Your parents' employers might also offer scholarships.
 Apply for any awards that you qualify for, even if they're for small amounts.
 Every little bit helps and generally fewer people apply for small awards, increasing your chances of winning.

 5. Get a Job